 You should mark the boxes that correspond to your students' grade levels or you can check "ungraded elementary" or ungraded secondary."
 It is not necessary to mark any kindergarten age children in the kindergarten box since kindergarten is not required, but some people may choose to mark kindergarten if you desire to file a personal beliefs exemption for immunizations that will, under current law, be grandfathered in until the child reaches 7th grade.

 Do not mark any children who are formally enrolled in another legal school, such as a public charter school.
 The system will automatically fill in 0s for the other grades.

 We generally recommend that, if you choose to use grade levels, you use the grade levels that match your children's chronological ages, even if they are doing work above or below their traditional grade level.
 We doubt that what you put in the affidavit would be controlling for any other purpose.
 For instance, if you were later to enroll your child in public school, they may or may not agree with you if you think a grade level other than the traditional one is appropriate, and the fact that you had listed your child as two grade levels ahead on your affidavit would have no importance to them.
-Some people also worry that if their child wants to take the CHSPE but isn't yet of 10th grade age, they will be prevented from doing so if they haven't marked someone at at least 10th grade level on the affidavit.
-Again, we doubt that this is an issue.
+EXCEPTION: If you plan for your child to take the CHSPE but the child isn't yet of 10th grade age (16), they will be prevented from doing so.
+You must have marked someone at at least 10th grade level on the affidavit for one academic year prior to the test or the child should be completing grade 10 the semester the CHSPE is taken.
 Finally, please see the discussion at the beginning about whether you are really operating a private school.
 The affidavit won't be accepted by the CDE system with an enrollment of zero.
 Do NOT file now with a false number of students if your child is in another school but you're trying to keep your options open.
 File when you are really operating a full-time private school.